Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 Accommodations on the Inca Trail vs Salkantay Trek

-Inside the Inca Trail, we can only go camping; the great porters must carry everything needed during the trek, like food, equipment, and tents.
-You will have 3-night camping inside the Inca Trail.
-A toilet can be found at each campsite and specific location during the day, like lunch spots.
-TreXperience provides portable toilets for all our groups.
+Camping is the only option on the Inca Trail; robust porters must carry everything needed during the trek, like food, equipment, and tents.
+You'll spend three nights camping along the Inca Trail.
+Toilets can be found at each campsite and specific locations during the day, like lunch spots.
+At TreXperience, we provide portable toilets for all our groups.

 Accommodations Inca Trail